-Some reasons for to have a tooth extracted are:
+Some reasons for having a tooth extracted are:

 Another part of good dental health is getting dental repairs as quickly as possible.
-Tooth fillings are done when a cavity or hole in the tooth needs to be fixed.
-After cleaning out debris and dirt, the dentist inserts the filling material, which will then protect the tooth.
+Tooth fillings can fix a cavity or hole.
+After cleaning out debris and dirt, the dentist inserts the filling material to protect the tooth.

 If you have an infection or have had a root canal, the dentist may put in a temporary filling.
 A temporary filling protects the pulp from bacteria reaching it and usually helps relieve any pain that you may be feeling.
-Temporary fillings must be replaced with permanent fillings as they are not made to last.
+Permanent fillings must replace temporary ones.

-If your tooth is badly decayed or infected, your dentist may suggest that you have a root canal done before going to the more drastic step of extracting (pulling) the tooth.
+Your dentist may suggest a root canal done for badly decayed or infected teeth before the more drastic step of extracting (pulling) the tooth.

 If you suspect sepsis, call 9-1-1 or go to a hospital and tell your medical professional, “I AM CONCERNED ABOUT SEPSIS.”